dilipsingh1306/openshift-sep-2021/Day2/3NodeK8sClusterSetup/README.md

 In the above trusted zone, the IP 192.168.0.0/16 is the pod network cidr we intend to give while bootstrapping master node with Calico CNI.
 In case you prefer using Flannel CNI, you may need to replace 192.168.0.0/16 with 10.244.0.0/16.

-172.16.95.0/24 are my Virtual Machine Subnet range.
+172.16.95.0/24 is my Virtual Machine Subnet range.
 You may find your Virtual Machine IPs and modify this accordingly.

 #### Open the below ports in Worker Nodes as root user
 ```